Top Las Vegas Attractions and Secret Gems

 See two sides to Las Vegas—both of which are sure to wow.

 When it comes to landmarks, Las Vegas cranks the dial to 11, creating attractions that win international renown.
-But beyond the marquee destinations there’s a Vegas that’s toned down, nuanced, and equally memorable.
-Put the two sides together and you’ve got the city’s ultimate package deal.
+But beyond the marquee destinations, there’s a Vegas that’s toned down, nuanced, and equally memorable.
+Put the two sides together, and you’ve got the ultimate package deal.

 Star: Fremont Street Experience

-If your daily life involves standing cheek by jowl with thousands of fellow humans, some sober, under a canopy of 12.5 million LED lights, you may skip the Fremont Street Experience.
-Otherwise this boisterous pedestrian zone is required viewing, at the very least to see just what civilization is capable of these days: the world's biggest video screen, a quarter mile of pulsating pixels that, every hour starting at dusk, organize into captivating free shows set to thundering music.
-As thrill seekers fly overhead on zip lines, onlookers taking in the newest show hear hits by homegrown stars Imagine Dragons and watch as a city explodes in flames and the sky melts like a heavenly lava lamp.
+If your daily life involves standing cheek by jowl with thousands of fellow humans, some sober, under a canopy of 49.3 million LED lights, you may skip the Fremont Street Experience.
+Otherwise, this boisterous pedestrian zone is required viewing, at the very least, to see just what civilization is capable of these days: the world’s largest canopy screen, a quarter mile of pulsating pixels that, every hour starting at dusk, organize into captivating free shows set to thundering music.
+As thrill-seekers fly overhead on zip lines, onlookers taking in the spectacle hear hits by homegrown stars Imagine Dragons and watch as a city explodes in flames and the sky melts like a heavenly lava lamp.

 Star: Hoover Dam

 The pictures don’t do it justice, partly because the dam thing won’t fit in the frame.
-To visit this concrete behemoth is to behold not just an engineering marvel, but a historical one.
-The surprisingly elegant construction conjures a different era in the United States, when massive public works projects happened regularly and deco flourishes made them downright pretty.
-Park your car and do the walk, one side to the other.
-Once you stop picturing yourself sailing over the edge, you’ll confront the scale of the structure and the reservoir it created: Lake Mead is so heavy that, as it filled during the late 1930s, it moved the crust of the earth, setting off thousands of small earthquakes.
+To visit this concrete behemoth about 30 miles southeast of Vegas is to behold not just an engineering marvel, but a historical one.
+The Hoover Dam’s surprisingly elegant construction conjures a different era in the nation, when massive public works projects happened regularly, and deco flourishes made them downright pretty.
+Park your car on the Nevada side and walk southeast across the dam to Arizona.
+Here, you’ll confront the scale of the structure and the reservoir it created: Lake Mead is so heavy that, as it filled during the late 1930s, it moved the crust of the Earth, setting off thousands of small earthquakes.

 Secret: Black Canyon